bdsx/bdsx/README.md

 ├ken(https://github.com/karikera/ken)
 └bdsx(https://github.com/karikera/bdsx)

-If you build it with `release` configuration, It will make `release.zip` in solution directory.
+If you build it with `Release` configuration, It will make `bdsx.zip` in solution directory.
-that `release.zip` is standalone server files.
+that `bdsx.zip` is standalone server files.